CONSTITUTION

 Section 1 — Purpose

 The Suffolk Law Federalist Society is a student organization in accordance with the regulations of Suffolk Law School.
 The purpose of the Society is to foster critical thought and debate about the application of conservative and libertarian ideas to the law.
 The Society embraces the principles that the state exists to preserve freedom, that the separation of powers is central to the Constitution of the United States of America, and that it is emphatically the province and duty of the judiciary to say what the law is, not what it should be.
-The activities of the Society shall not be bound by any political, ideological, or religious viewpoints other than these three principles.
+The Federalist Society does not take any political, ideological, or religious stances other than these three principles.

 Section 2 — Membership

-Membership in the Society is open to any student at Suffolk Law School and to any interested member of the faculty or administration who is a member of the national Federalist Society for the Study of Law and Public Policy.
+Membership in the Society is open to any student at Suffolk Law School and to any interested member of the faculty or administration.

 Article II

 The Society shall have the following elected officers: President, Vice President, Vice President for Membership, Vice President for Social Affairs, Vice President for Communications, Treasurer, and Secretary.
+The Society shall also have the following non-elected officers: President-Emeritus and Vice President-Emeritus.
+These two offices shall be filled automatically by the officers who served in the positions of President and Vice President the previous term.
 These officers alone shall constitute the Executive Board of the Suffolk Law Federalist Society.

 Section 2 — Qualifications and Terms of Office